On the Kontsevich integral for knotted trivalent graphs: A quick overview of the Kontsevich integral for knots

 If we were to study framed knots, these are in one-to-one correspondence to knot diagrams modulo Reidemeister moves $R2$ and $R3$, as $R1$ adds or eliminates a twist, i.e. it changes the framing.

 The framing independence relation arises from $R1$, meaning that the knot invariants we work with are independent of any framing on the knot.
 This will change later in the paper as we turn to graphs.

 We define the algebra ${\mathcal A}$, as a direct sum of the vector spaces ${\mathcal A}_n$ generated by chord diagrams of order $n$ considered modulo the FI and 4T relations.
+By an abuse of notation, from now on we consider $4T$ and $FI$ to be relations in ${\mathcal C}_n$, i.e. define the appropriate (sums of) chord diagrams to be zero.
 The multiplication on ${\mathcal A}$ is defined by the connected sum of chord diagrams, which is well defined thanks to the 4T relations (for details, see for example \cite{dbn}).

 The ${\mathbb C}$-valued linear functions on $\mathcal A_n$ are called {\it weight systems of order n}.
 The above construction shows that every Vassiliev invariant defines a weight system of the same order.